R35007/Fake-Response/README.md

 ### Sample Db

 If you don't pass any db to the `getResponse` api by default the script runs the sample db.
-You could find the default db [here](https://github.com/R35007/Fake-Response/blob/master/src/defaults.ts)
+You could find the sample db [here](https://github.com/R35007/Fake-Response/blob/master/src/samples/index.ts)

 ### Globals